avanov/Plim/docs/cli.rst

 .. versionadded:: 0.7.12

 The package provides the command-line tool ``plimc`` to compile plim source files into Mako templates.
+It is usually installed in ``~/.local/bin/plimc``, so make sure that is included in your PATH.

 .. code-block:: shell